hunterino/mqtt-client/README.md

 *mqtt-client* is a static element that performs the connection to a MQTT broker listening on a WebSocket TCP port.

 This element must be declared inside every custom element that uses *mqtt-client-sub* or *mqtt-client-pub*.
-If multiple *mqtt-client* with the same *id* where declared, only the one with *host* and *port* parameters manage the connection, the other only refers to that one.
+If multiple *mqtt-client* with the same *id* have been declared, only the one with *host* and *port* parameters manages the connection, the other only refers to that one.
 See **Separating elements**.

 ### Example